Hessery/lvGen_readme/README.md

 ## Troubleshooting
 <details><summary>Branches are terminating with open doorways.</summary>

 - Make sure that you have copied the rooms to the included files.</details>

 <details><summary>Too many straight corridors.</summary>

 - Room pools requires more corner rooms.</details>

 <details><summary>Instances persist between level generation attempts.</summary>

  - Ensure that the object has beed added to global._lvGen_objects array in _lvGen_globals.</details>

+<details><summary>Alternative rooms not being placed acording to probability.</summary>

+ - Ensure that the pool of replacement rooms has enough variety of shape and size.
+If a room fails to replace, then whether the room changes to the alternate prefix is calculated again.</details>